Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <div class="chronicle-chapter">
-		<h2 class="chronicle-titles">III</h2>
+		<h2 class="chronicle-titles">- III -</h2>
 		<h2 class="chronicle-titles">A need for education</h2>
 </div>

-While the rate of accurate diagnoses of both black and white miners has improved in the past decade, the education of black miners -- about the implications of silicosis -- is still an issue.
+<span class="chronicle-dropcap">W</span> hile the rate of accurate diagnoses of both black and white miners has improved in the past decade, the education of black miners -- about the implications of silicosis -- is still an issue.

 For a long time, South Africa was hailed as having the first occupational compensation system for mine workers.
 What wasn’t commonly talked about, however, was how this system was designed by white unions, and largely reserved for white mine workers alone.
 Even to this day, the concept of being compensated for any contracted occupational illnesses is one that is heavily entrenched in white culture.
 It is not the same for black workers.